All eyes are on whether the USD/JPY, which has been trading within a range, will establish a clear direction

 - European Consumer Confidence Index

-In the U.S. currency market yesterday, the U.S. dollar fell against the yen.
-The USD/JPY pair dropped from 147.821 to 146.866.The price fell along the 20-period moving average (MA) on the hourly chart.
+In the U.S. currency market the previous day, the U.S. dollar fell against the yen.
+The USD/JPY pair fell from 147.821 to 146.866.The price fell along the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, the price has already broken below the 200-period simple moving average (SMA) support line, while on the daily chart, it is currently searching for direction within the range-bound market that has persisted since early this month.
-Meanwhile, on the weekly chart, the price is hovering just below the 20-period MA, poised to break through.
+Meanwhile, on the weekly chart, the price is hovering just below the 20-period MA, on the verge of a potential break below it.